eitansuez/istio-troubleshoot/docs/dataplane-health.md

 - High request latency
 - Latency 99 percentile

-## The Prometheus dashboard and PromQL queries

-[tbd]

 ## TODO

-Consider adding fault injection to show what error scenarios look like.
+- Adding fault injection and show what error scenarios look like.
+- The Prometheus dashboard and PromQL queries